koajs/koa/docs/api.md

   of these ips is returned, ordered from upstream -> downstream.
 When disabled an empty array is returned.

-### ctx.auth

-  Parses basic auth credentials and returns an object with `.username` and `.password`.
-It's recommended to use `ctx.secure` to ensure basic auth is only used over HTTPS.

 ### ctx.subdomains

   Return subdomains as an array.